dalibo/emaj/docs/en/mainFunctions.rst

 Stopping a tables group simply deactivates log triggers of application tables of the group.
 The setting of *SHARE ROW EXCLUSIVE* locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

-Additionally, the *emaj_stop_group()* function changes the status of all marks set for the group into a *DELETED* state.
-Then, it is not possible to execute a rollback command any more, even though no updates have been applied on tables between the execution of both *emaj_stop_group()* and :ref:`emaj_rollback_group() <emaj_rollback_group>` functions.
+The *emaj_stop_group()* function closes the current log session.
+Then, it is not possible to execute an E-Maj rollback targeting an existing mark anymore, even though no changes have been applied since the tables group stop.

-But the content of log tables and E-Maj technical tables can be examined.
+However the content of log tables and E-Maj technical tables can be examined.

 When a group is stopped, its state becomes "*IDLE*" again.